Swiss Confederation vs French Republic

 Which country has an easier skilled-migration route, Swiss Confederation or French Republic?+

-Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) is the dominant skilled route; French Republic’s Talent Passport — Salaried Employee (Passeport Talent Salarié) is the dominant skilled route.
+Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) requires a salary of at least No fixed published floor; French Republic’s Talent Passport — Salaried Employee (Passeport Talent Salarié) requires €39,582/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.